Saturday's Lesson

-Saturday's Lesson is a 1929 Our Gang short silent comedy film directed by Robert F. McGowan.
-Produced by Hal Roach and released to theaters by Metro-Goldwyn-Mayer, it was the 93rd Our Gang short to be released, and the final silent film in the series.
+Saturday's Lesson is a 1929 Our Gang short silent comedy film, the 93rd in the series, directed by Robert F. McGowan.
+It is the final silent film in the series.
 As with two previous silent Our Gang shorts, Little Mother and Cat, Dog & Co., Saturday's Lesson was withheld until after several sound Our Gang films had been released.